 - If applicable, informal application for a one-week stay in the archives following the summer school

-The deadline for applications is 31 March 2021.
+The deadline for applications is (please note the extended deadline!)
+25 April 2021.
 Please submit your documents exclusively via the application portal.
 Applications submitted via mail or e-mail will not be considered.

 There is no legal entitlement to participation.

 Accommodation in Weimar is free of charge for participants.

 Travel expenses will be reimbursed according to the standard rates of the DAAD.